The Best of Texas Monthly

 The late sculptor Robert Bruno's unfinished home—a Lubbock-area landmark—is becoming a vacation rental.
 His friends are distressed.

-Texas Monthly on Food
+Texas Monthly on Education

 Texas Monthly on Justice